Gendi-kinji/Gendi-kinji/README.md

 Game and software developer
 ---------------------------

-I have been learning to code for 2 years.
-I first started with C++ and later learnt Java, Python, HTML, CSS and Kotlin.
+I am a developer with a passion for games and fiction works.

 * 🌍  I'm based in Nairobi
 * 🧠  I'm learning Godot and Android